Perception without Self-Matching in Conditional Tag Based Cooperation: Introduction

-Recently, several theoretical models for the evolution of cooperation involving heritable tags have been proposed~\citep{riolo2001evolution,sigmund2001tides,traulsen2003minimal,axelrod2004altruism,jansen2006altruism,hammond2006evolution}.
-The mechanism by which tags are introduced varies, but the common thread is that agents adopt strategies that are contingent on the tag of their opponent.
+Several theoretical models for the evolution of cooperation involving heritable markers or tags have been proposed to explore this question~\citep{riolo2001evolution,sigmund2001tides,traulsen2003minimal,axelrod2004altruism,jansen2006altruism,hammond2006evolution,crozier,rousset2007constraints}.
+The mechanism by which tags are introduced varies, but the common thread is that individuals adopt strategies that are contingent on the tag of their opponent.
 Both the tag and the strategy are inherited and are subject to mutation, although they need not evolve together.
-Riolo \textsl{et al.}~\citep{riolo2001evolution} and Sigmund \textsl{et al.}~\citep{sigmund2001tides} discuss a model in which well-mixed agents cooperate with those who have a tag that is within a particular tolerance level of their own, and defect otherwise.
+Riolo \textsl{et al.}~\citep{riolo2001evolution} and Sigmund \textsl{et al.}~\citep{sigmund2001tides} discuss a model in which well-mixed individuals cooperate with those who have a tag that is within a particular tolerance level of their own, and defect otherwise.
 The tags in this instance are continuous.
 The system can evolve to a state with a relatively high level of cooperation, were most individuals share similar tags, but have a relatively low tolerance level.
 However the dynamics are quite unstable, leading to "tides of tolerance".
-Highly intolerant mutant strategies typically invade more tolerant and cooperative ones, which results a drop in the cooperation rate.
-Eventually mutations give rise to more tolerant individuals with a different tag -- resulting in a return to cooperative behavior, and the cycle continues.
+Highly intolerant mutant strategies typically invade more tolerant and cooperative ones, which results in a drop in the cooperation rate.
+Eventually mutations give rise to more tolerant individuals with a different tag -- resulting in a return to cooperative behaviour, and the cycle continues.
 Traulsen and Schuster~\citep{traulsen2003minimal}, proposed a discrete version of this model, in which there are two tags and two levels of tolerance.
 This model is amenable to analysis using replicator dynamics and leads to a similar dynamical situation.
-Once criticism of these models is that cooperation with other individuals who have identical tags is assumed~\citep{roberts2002Similarity}.
-A simple modification to the model that allows individuals the option of not cooperating with those who have identical tags results in a loss of cooperative behavior.
-However, it has since been shown that if the mutation rate for tags is greater than the mutation rate for strategies, cooperative behavior can predominate, even if like individuals are not assumed to cooperate with each other~\citep{traulsen2007chromodynamics}.
+Roberts and Sheratt~\citep{roberts2002Similarity} pointed out that in these models interacting individuals who share identical tags unconditionally cooperate, as in the green beard effect, so it is not surprising that cooperation evolves.
+When they made a modification that allows individuals the option of not cooperating with those who have identical tags the results was a loss of cooperative behaviour.
+However, it has since been shown that if the mutation rate for tags is greater than the mutation rate for strategies, cooperative behaviour can predominate, even if like individuals are not assumed to cooperate with each other~\citep{traulsen2007chromodynamics}.